Individual Therapy

 Teens often come to therapy for issues of:

-• anxiety,
+• anxiety

-• depression,
+• depression

-• school avoidance,
+• school avoidance

-• defiance,
+• defiance

-• self-harm,
+• self-harm

-• aggression,
+• aggression

-• or coping with life change.
+• coping with life change

-With teens, we take a solution-focused, strengths-based approach.
-We look for the areas your teen is doing well and the skills they already have and look to build on those.
-In sessions, we may teach skills for controlling emotions and learning to cope with frustration or overwhelming emotions, or identify thought patterns and beliefs that are keeping your teen stuck.
+During therapy, we will support your teen in identifying ways to build on their existing internal and external resources, skills, and strengths.
+We may teach skills for regulating emotions, coping with emotions, or identify thought patterns and beliefs that are keeping your teen stuck.
 We focus on building trust and creating a supportive relationship where teens can feel safe and open up.

 If you have a teen who is struggling, please reach out and schedule an appointment.

-Postpartum Counseling
+Perinatal Counseling

 • It can look like anger, irritability, or feeling disconnected from the baby or your partner.